Summary of Significant Accounting Policies

 Basis of Presentation

-The Company has been and continues to be in communication with the Landlord to negotiate a settlement prior to the damages hearing and is also considering other capital raising options to address any potential judgment, as well as any issues related to meeting the covenant requirements over the next 12 months.
-Management cannot, however, predict the results of any such negotiations or actions.
+The Company has been and continues to be in communication with its lenders about potential options to address concerns related to meeting the covenant requirements over the next 12 months.
+Management cannot, however, predict the results of any such negotiations.

 The consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that results from the uncertainty described above.

-We are required to evaluate events occurring after July 3, 2023 for recognition and disclosure in the unaudited consolidated financial statements for the quarter and six month periods ended July 3, 2023.
-Events are evaluated based on whether they represent information existing as of July 3, 2023, which require recognition, or new events occurring after July 3, 2023 which do not require recognition but require disclosure if the event is significant.
-We evaluated events occurring subsequent to July 3, 2023 through the date of issuance of these unaudited consolidated financial statements.
+We are required to evaluate events occurring after October 2, 2023 for recognition and disclosure in the unaudited consolidated financial statements for the quarter and nine month periods ended October 2, 2023.
+Events are evaluated based on whether they represent information existing as of October 2, 2023, which require recognition, or new events occurring after October 2, 2023 which do not require recognition but require disclosure if the event is significant.
+We evaluated events occurring subsequent to October 2, 2023 through the date of issuance of these unaudited consolidated financial statements.

 On July 28, 2022, our Board of Directors approved the change to a 52-53-week fiscal year ending on the Monday nearest to December 31 of each year in order to improve the alignment of financial and business processes following the acquisition of Anthony’s.
-Our second fiscal quarter of 2023 ended on July 3, 2023.
+Our third fiscal quarter of 2023 ended on October 2, 2023.
 Our current fiscal year will end on January 1, 2024.
-As of June 30, 2022, the BurgerFi brand operated on a calendar year-end and the Anthony’s brand operated on a 52-53-week fiscal year.
-Differences arising from the different fiscal period-ends were not deemed material for the quarter ended June 30, 2022.
+As of October 3, 2022, the BurgerFi brand operated on a calendar year-end and the Anthony’s brand operated on a 52-53-week fiscal year.
+Differences arising from the different fiscal period-ends were not deemed material for the quarter ended October 3, 2022.

 Principles of Consolidation